-This course develops the student's ability to understand national policy and strategy and their application in the global context by examining American government, the workings of the national security enterprise, and the implementation of U.S. strategy within the structure and norms of the international system.
+This course develops the student's ability to understand national policy and strategy and their application in the global context by examining the workings of the national security enterprise, and the implementation of U.S. strategy within the structure and norms of the international system.
+It takes an interdisciplinary approach to examining great power competition as well as the role of lesser powers and rogue states.